CFBCWorks/Independence40SKN/_items/SKN_IN15.md

 title: Voice of the Brave

-shortdesc: “Voice of the Brave’’ is a book consisting of poems intended for children of faith, to be recited at Easter, Christmas, or simply for expressing honour on Mothers’ Day and Fathers’ Day or perhaps at Harvest celebration time.”
+shortdesc: “A heartfelt collection of poems for special occasions and celebrations.”

 categories: [ Poetry ]